kevinpt/symbolator/README.rst

 Licensing
 ---------

 Symbolator is licensed for free commercial and non-commercial use under the terms of the MIT license.
+The Symbolator Sphinx extension is derived from the Graphviz extension and is BSD licensed.

 Download